clmntgbr/gas_front/README.md

 Open `https://gas.traefik.me` in your favorite web browser for symfony app Open `https://gas.traefik.me/admin` for the admin part

+## Commands

+`make price-download` to download latest JSON gas price `make price-update` to update gas price
+`make status-update` to update gas station based on the status `make status-update` to check placeId anomaly
+`make consume` to consume messages from commands

 ## Features

 * PHP 8.2